Kalutu/choropleth-map-visualization/README.md

 # Choropleth Map Visualization
-This project demonstrates how to create a choropleth map visualization using D3.js.
+This web application displays a choropleth map of the United States, representing the percentage of adults age 25 and older with a bachelor's degree or higher.
+The map utilizes D3.js and TopoJSON to visualize the data.

 The choropleth map displays county-level education data, where each county is colored based on the percentage of people with a bachelor's degree or higher.

 ## Preview